Legal status of Salvia divinorum in the United States: Kenneth Rau

 Senator Randy Christmann admitted that he received, and continues to receive, e-mails from people across the country in favor of keeping Salvia divinorum legal, but said, "We felt there was no good reason to allow that to continue lawfully, I just feel it's a destructive thing without enough up-side to justify its use."

 Kenneth Rau questioned why North Dakota needs to prohibit salvia when the federal government has not moved in a similar way, but Christmann reportedly felt that waiting for Washington to act was not in the best interests of North Dakota, saying, "I'm not one who usually relies too much on what the federal government tells me to do."

 In April 2009, it was reported that Rau had been given a deferred sentence in relation to his salvia charge.
 He had pleaded guilty to the charge of Class C felony possession of salvia, Class A misdemeanor possession of drug paraphernalia and Class B misdemeanor possession of marijuana at the Burleigh County Courthouse.
 South Central District Judge Tom Schneider imposed a three-year deferred imposition of sentence for the salvia and drug paraphernalia charges and a two-year deferred imposition of sentence for the marijuana charge.
 Rau will be on supervised probation for three years, and the charges will be removed from his record if he successfully completes his time on supervision.

 Burleigh County Assistant State's Attorney Cynthia Feland recommended a deferred sentence on the salvia charge saying that Rau had no recent criminal history, no history of prior drug use and bought the salvia over the Internet before its illegal status in North Dakota was widely known.
 Judge Schneider ordered Rau to complete a chemical dependency evaluation and any recommended treatment and pay $575 in court fees.

 After the hearing, Rau said he was not surprised at the type of sentence he got.
 "It's kind of what I expected," he said.
 "I didn't think I would get any better from a jury trial."

 Ohio

 In May 2007, Representative Thom Collier (R) proposed House Bill 215 seeking to make Salvia divinorum a Schedule I drug in the state of Ohio.
 The bill passed unanimously (95–0) on April 16, 2008.
 The bill moved to the Senate, and passed unanimously (33–0) on December 16, 2008.
 The bill now moves to conference committee, and then to the governor.

 On January 6, 2009, Gov. Ted Strickland signed a law which added Salvia divinorum to the Ohio controlled substances act.
 The law took effect 90 days from the day of the signature.
-Salvia divinorum is now a schedule I substance along with marijuana.
+Salvia divinorum is now a schedule I substance.